-Truth be told, all is not rosy with the Nigeria economy.
+Truth be told, all is not rosy with Nigeria’s economy.
 Facing this reality, however, is a good appraisal in the right direction.
-In spite of the opposition and the loud cry of PDP, President Muhammadu Buhari seems to be focused about telling the truth and nothing but the truth about the current state of the economy.
+In spite of the opposition and the loud cry of PDP, President Muhammadu Buhari seems to be focused on telling the truth and nothing but the truth about the current state of the economy.
 Is there anything wrong for being overt about the mess and decay the economy is deeply immersed even with the status of being the largest economy in Africa?

 To the opposition, Buhari’s expression is a marketing flaw.
 To the progressives, it’s a marketing leverage or an advantage.
 This writer is trying to be realistic with the issue at hand.
 Hence, the big ‘noise’ of being the largest economy will not take Nigeria an inch to economic prosperity.
 In fact, it is a distraction to the real deal of economic growth and development.
 There is a huge amount of liquid cash domiciled in the hand of the elite or to be frank, a cluster of businessmen are making merry over a national heritage of wealth.
 There is no fluidity in the transfer of wealth to the other strata of the society.
 So the eye popping figures only favour those few individuals who have access to the liquid cash.
 And they put barriers preventing ‘third parties’— proletariat, from being part of the merry.